The Greater New York Regional Chapter ACSM

 - The title of the abstract is limited to 15 words.

-- Reference citations, photos, illustrations, graphs, tables, charts, etc. are NOT permitted within the abstract’s text, but should be available on Research Committee request or in the slide presentation.
+- Reference citations, photos, illustrations, graphs, tables, charts, etc. are NOT permitted within the abstract’s text, but should be available upon Research Committee request or in the slide presentation.

 Award Selection Criteria for Abstract Evaluation and Presentation